dylanmikesell/NoiseXcor/Example/README.md

 * The first part (__A0_makeStationDataBase.m__) scans a folder for valid data and creates a database of files to be correlated.
 * The second part (__A1_correlateStationDataBase.m__) reads the database, preprocesses the data and runs the correlations based on user specified parameters.

+You can download test data [here](http://cgiss.boisestate.edu/~dmikesell/data.zip).
+Unzip the folder and put the data in the Example/ folder.

 Each correlation is written to a new _waveform_ object with proper metadata.
 These correlation-derived waveforms can then be loaded into MATLAB for further processing (e.g. stacking, velocity analysis, etc.).

 NOTE: There is a simple script (__A2_plotStationPairCorrelationPanel.m__) that can be used to plot a correlation panel.